Bacdafucup

 Bacdafucup is the debut studio album by American hip hop group Onyx, released on March 30, 1993, by JMJ Records, Rush Associated Labels and Chaos Recordings.
 The album was produced by Randy Allen (Executive Producer), Chyskillz, Jam Master Jay and Kool Tee.

 Bacdafucup peaked at number 17 on the US Billboard 200, and number 8 on the Top R&B/Hip Hop Albums chart.
 The album was certified Platinum by the RIAA on October 25, 1993.
 In 1994, the album was nominated as "Rap/Hip-Hop New Artist" on American Music Awards of 1994 and won "Best Rap Album" on 1994 Soul Train Music Awards.

 The album features three of the Billboard singles "Throw Ya Gunz", "Slam" and "Shifftee".
-The first single, "Throw Ya Gunz", became a crossover radio hit.
-Their breakout single, "Slam", which received heavy airplay on both radio and television (MTV and BET), leading the song to reach number 4 on the Billboard Hot 100, and get Platinum on August 10, 1993.
+The first single, "Throw Ya Gunz", received crossover radio success.
+Their breakout single, "Slam", received heavy airplay on both radio and television (MTV and BET), leading the song to reach number 4 on the Billboard Hot 100, and get Platinum on August 10, 1993.

-In 2005, the album is broken down track-by-track by Onyx in Brian Coleman's book Check the Technique.
+In 2005, the album was broken down track-by-track by Onyx in Brian Coleman's book Check the Technique.

 Background

 Fredro Starr, Big DS and Suave (also known as Sonny Seeza) met Jam Master Jay in a traffic jam at The Jones Beach GreekFest Festival on July 13, 1991.
-Jay gave them about two months to get a demo, but Suave and Big DS didn't make it to the studio because they were stranded in Connecticut.
-So Jeff Harris, the manager of Onyx, asked Fredro to come to the studio with his cousin, Kirk Jones, who would join the group and be known as a group member as "Sticky Fingaz" who at the time was doing a solo career under the name Trop and working in the barbershop making a thousand dollars a week cutting high school.
+Jay allotted around two months for the group to produce a demo, but Suave and Big DS were unable to travel to the studio from Connecticut.
+Jeff Harris, the manager of Onyx, asked Fredro to come to the studio with his cousin, Kirk Jones, who would join the group and be known as "Sticky Fingaz".
+Jones was pursuing a solo career under the name Trop and working in the barbershop making a thousand dollars a week cutting high school.
 Fredro and Sticky Fingaz made two records, "Stik 'N' Muve" and "Exercise".

 "...When we went to the studio we made two records.
 One was called 'Stick and Move' and the other was called 'Exercise'.
 And they both were crazy!
 When Jay heard the songs he was like, 'Yo, I love the group'."
 Jam Master Jay liked these songs and that's how Sticky joined the group, because Jay said, “If Sticky ain't in the group, it ain't no group!”.
 Jay signed the group to his label, JMJ Records, for a single deal, then for an EP deal followed by an album deal because they did 10 songs on a budget of 6 songs.